 Christopher Lovrien is a trial lawyer who represents companies in high-stakes commercial disputes.
 He has litigated matters in courts throughout the United States and has substantial experience in arbitration and mediation.
-Clients also rely on Chris to defend them, and their officers and directors, in internal and SEC investigations.
+Chris has been repeatedly named one of the "Top 100" lawyers in California by The Daily Journal and recognized as a "Trailblazer" by The National Law Journal.

 Chris previously was lead trial counsel for American Apparel in its contested chapter 11 confirmation, defeated federal securities claims at the trial court and on appeal arising out of the sale of a well-known restaurant chain, successfully defended a major oil and gas company in a case arising from a refinery fire, and obtained summary judgment in a $500 million real estate partnership dispute.
 He has litigated dozens of putative class actions and opt-out cases involving federal and state antitrust and unfair competition laws (including California Bus. & Prof. Code section 17200).

-Chris serves on the Board of Overseers for the RAND Institute for Civil Justice and as the chairman for the Children's Bureau Board of Trustees.
+Chris serves on the Board of Advisors for the RAND Institute for Civil Justice and on the Board of Trustees for the Children's Bureau.

 California Supreme Court Recognizes Concepcion Requires Reversal of Sonic-Calabasas but Continues to Display Skepticism Toward Arbitration